ahnguyen17/CompassAI/memory-bank/progress.md

     - **Fixed:** Resolved TypeScript build error (`TS2719`) in `ChatPage.tsx` by updating its local `CustomModelData` interface definition to include `baseModelSupportsVision`, aligning it with `ModelSelectorDropdown.tsx` and backend data.
     - **Fixed:** Resolved backend ReferenceError in `chatMessages.js` by ensuring `modelIdentifierForApi` is initialized before use in vision checks.
     - **Fixed:** Corrected OpenAI/Perplexity API request formatting for `image_url` to send an object `{ "url": "data:..." }` instead of a string, resolving 400 errors.
-- **UI Update (Model Selector Icon):**
+- **UI Update (Model Selector Icon & Chat Input Redesign):**
     - Changed the chat model selection icon in `ModelSelectorDropdown.tsx` from "🤖" to `MdPsychology`.
-    - Adjusted CSS in `ModelSelectorDropdown.module.css` to make the icon size and button style consistent with other icons on the same line in `ChatPage.tsx`.
+    - Adjusted CSS in `ModelSelectorDropdown.module.css` to make the icon size and button style consistent.
+    - Redesigned the chat input area in `ChatPage.tsx` to a single-line layout inspired by Perplexity's UI.
+        - Consolidated all input controls (file upload, model selector, textarea, toggles, mic, send) into one row.
+        - Implemented auto-expanding textarea height based on content.
+        - Updated relevant CSS in `ChatPage.module.css` for the new layout and textarea behavior.
 - **S3 File Deletion on Session Delete:**
     - Implemented logic in `backend/controllers/chatSessions.js` (`deleteChatSession` function) to:
         - Identify `ChatMessage` documents with `fileInfo.filename`.